Medical College Admissions Test (MCAT)

 - Dr. Flowers MCAT (comprehensive)

-*note that HPA does not officially promote, sponsor or recommend any test preparation company – we gather information for our students and make it available to them.
+Note that that the Pre-Professional Office does not officially promote, sponsor or recommend any test preparation company—we gather information for our students and make it available to them.

 Recognize that the material offered by the AAMC, additional printed materials, along with a rigorous undergraduate education, should make enrollment in such courses unnecessary.